The job landscape is always changing, based on the needs of the market — and the start of a new decade is a good time to examine those evolving jobs.

 Median annual wage as of 2018: $54,370

-Wind electricity generation is expected to experience major growth.
-Technicians will be needed to service large wind turbines.
-They typically get their training from a technical school or on-the-job instruction.
+Wind electricity generation is expected to experience major growth this decade, and technicians will be needed to service large wind turbines.
+These workers typically get their training from a technical school or on-the-job instruction.

 1. Solar photovoltaic installers